siemens/kas/docs/userguide/credentials.rst

 setting the corresponding environment variables.
 These are added to the ``.gitconfig`` file as well.

+When running in a GitHub Action or GitLab CI job, the ``.gitconfig`` file is automatically injected.

 Github Actions
 ~~~~~~~~~~~~~~

-When running in a Github Action, the ``.gitconfig`` file is automatically
-injected.
 In combination with the
 `webfactory/ssh-agent <https://github.com/webfactory/ssh-agent>`_ action,
 this automatically makes the required credentials available to kas and
 bitbake.